Our Catholic Identity

 Through the religion classes, morning, noon and dismissal prayer, the Celebration of the Eucharist, Adoration, prayer services, liturgical calendar observances, retreats, and service to others, our students learn the fundamentals of Christian faith and Catholic traditions to nourish them with the answers to life's challenges that can come from deep faith.

-Mass weekly on Fridays from 8:00am-8:45am at St. Anthony of Padua Parish
+Weekly Mass at St. Anthony of Padua Parish

 Weekly Eucharistic adoration